Hotels Near Smithsonian Museum of Natural History

-When you stay at West End part of the Georgetown Collection, you'll enjoy boutique suite accommodations and unbridled access to the Smithsonian Institution's most fascinating, enlightening, and interactive museums.
+When you stay at West End part of the Georgetown Collection, you'll enjoy boutique suite accommodations in one of the finest hotels near the Smithsonian Museum of Natural History, and unbridled access to the Smithsonian Institution's most fascinating, enlightening, and interactive exhibits.
 While museums are peppered throughout Washington DC, our unrivaled location is just a five-minute walk from the Foggy Bottom Metro Station and puts you in a prime position to experience the best of the Smithsonian.

 Smithsonian Travel Package